top of page

 Last Watch

-A while back, we had a week on a tall ship, including going up the mast, handling sails and assisting on the bridge.
-The main thing I learnt was that I'm too old for that sort of thing.
-Keeping watch through the night, watching the first light appear in the eastern sky, I thought "I'm ready for bed".
-So I wrote a song, as one does, called "Last Watch".
-Carole and I recorded it in our local church (hence occasional 'noises off') and here it is, with some suitably relevant photos.
+Written aboard a tall ship en route from Southampton to Cardiff one wet and windy summer.
+This included us going up the mast, handling sails and assisting on the bridge.
+Andrew now reckons he's too old for that sort of thing.
+Keeping watch through the night, watching the first light appear in the eastern sky, he thought "I'm ready for bed".
+So he wrote this song, as one does, and here it is, with some suitably relevant photos.
 As always, we're happy for others to sing it, but we'd like to know if you do.
-Words and music © A McKay 2015 Sung by Andrew McKay & Carole Etherton see www.cranedrivinmusic.com
+Words and music © A McKay 2015 Sung by Andrew McKay & Carole Etherton Recorded at Rookpie Studio, Gower, South Wales, UK see www.cranedrivinmusic.com